tomerwi/OfritProject/README.md

 #### comment: Read the data to the memory and tokenize into sentences.
-We used NLTK Python library for the tokenizing
+We used NLTK Python library for the tokenizing.
+When we first tried to train the model, we saw that it predicts the word "SENTENCE_END" at the beginning of the sentence.
+After investigation We found out that the reason for that was because the text had a lot of empty lines, which has a bad influence on the predictions.
+Therfore, we removed all the empty lines from the text.
+(We did it outside the code)

     with open('data/harrypotter.txt', 'rb') as f: